 Diagnostic Medical Sonography is a type of imaging that uses high frequency sound waves, more commonly known as ultrasound, to produce images of the body.

-The 24-month full time program will prepare students to become competent in producing quality images which include the heart, abdomen, pelvis, blood vessels and obstetrical ultrasounds.
+The 24-month full time program will prepare students to become competent in producing high quality images of multiple body parts and systems including the heart, abdomen, pelvis, blood vessels and obstetrics/Gynecologic.

 Training is a combination of classes at the College of New Caledonia’s Prince George campus as well as hands on learning in a variety of hospitals and clinics.

-Upon graduating from CNC’s Diagnostic Medical Sonography program, students will be able to write the Sonography Canada credentialing examinations for Generalist and Cardiac Sonography streams.
-Once accredited, students will be able to work in a variety of health care settings.
+Upon graduating from CNC’s Diagnostic Medical Sonography program, students will be qualified to work in a variety of health care settings.
+Once accredited status is granted, students will be able to write the Sonography Canada credentialing examinations for Generalist and Cardiac Sonography streams to become qualified registered sonographers.

 CNC programs have varying lengths and start dates to meet your needs, and are offered across multiple campuses where possible.
 Don’t see the campus you’re looking for?
 Check back with us soon as this page is updated throughout the school year.

 - Successful completion of Grade 12 or equivalent

 - The following courses, with a grade of ‘B’ or better in each:

 - English 12 or English 12: First Peoples or equivalent*